House of Switzerland: The official House of the Government of Switzerland

-In the service of public diplomacy
+In the service of Public Diplomacy

-Paul Bulcke, Chairman of the Board of Directors of Nestlé from 2017 to 2025, giving an interview to CNNMoney on the launch of the initiative: Swiss Food and Nutrition Valley, on 23 January 2020 at the House of Switzerland in Davos.
+23 January 2020 – House of Switzerland, Davos: Paul Bulcke, Chairman of the Board of Directors of Nestlé from 2017 to 2025, giving an interview to CNNMoney on the launch of the initiative: Swiss Food and Nutrition Valley.

 The House of Switzerland in Davos also has event spaces, which the federal administration uses together with external partners to organise public events in the fields of science, business and politics.
 Accordingly, other federal agencies such as the State Secretariat for Economic Affairs (Seco), the State Secretariat for International Finance (SIF), the State Secretariat for Security Policy (SEPOS) and the State Secretariat for Education, Research and Innovation (SERI) as well as federal-related organisations and institutions such as Switzerland Global Enterprise (S-GE), the École Polytechnique Fédérale de Lausanne (EPFL) and the ETH Zürich (ETHZ) also use the House of Switzerland in Davos.
 It is also fitting that – as has long been the practice at the Olympic Games – the Swiss Broadcasting Corporation (SRG SSR) has had its studio space in the House of Switzerland since 2025.

-"The WEF Annual Meeting in Davos is the best economic policy platform.
+"The WEF Annual Meeting in Davos is the premier platform for economic policy.
 There's no better place to focus on one's interests."